tommyle/firekit/README.md

 # FireKit

-FireKit is a framework that contains a set of commonly used UI components and screens.
+FireKit is a Swift framework that contains a set of commonly used UI components and screens.
 You can use this framework to kickstart your next project!

 100% native.
 Give it a try!